Dosing

 ORGOVYX® (relugolix) is a gonadotropin-releasing hormone (GnRH) receptor antagonist indicated for the treatment of adult patients with advanced prostate cancer.

-1. ORGOVYX (relugolix) [prescribing information].
-Brisbane, CA: Sumitomo Pharma America, Inc.; 2023.
+Reference: 1.
+ORGOVYX (relugolix).
+Prescribing information.
+Sumitomo Pharma America, Inc.; 2025.